Africa's Gentle Giants

-This quintessentially African species has some extraordinary statistics – as much as 5,3 metres high they can weigh in at over a ton.
-An ungulate (meaning ‘being hoofed’) moves, like a camel, with a lateral gait – both front and back leg supporting the whole weight at the same time.
-Most other four-legged animals move with a transverse gait pattern – opposite front and back legs working together.
+Evocative and unmistakable silhouettes - even by those who’ve never seen them.
+Quintessentially African, giraffe can reach 5.3 metres and weigh over a ton.
+They are ungulates (meaning ‘being hoofed’) and, like a camel, move with a lateral gait - both front and back leg supporting the whole weight at the same time.
+Most other four-legged animals move with a transverse gait pattern - opposite front and back legs working together.